kotomi04/AnnaResearch/CONTEXT.md

 _Avoid_: Retriever (backend-only term), data source (too generic), API connector (too implementation-flavored)

 **Built-in Research Source**:
-A Research Source whose configuration, request shape, and response mapping are owned by the Researcher Tool Backend and ship as part of the tool.
+A Research Source that ships as part of the Researcher Tool Backend rather than being added by the app user.
+It is the user-facing umbrella for "bundled, no-setup" retrieval.
+A Built-in Research Source is either envelope-backed — its request and response shape is a backend-owned Configurable Research Source Envelope, as with Tavily Summary Retrieval — or a Native Research Source, whose execution is backend Python code with no envelope.
 Tavily Summary Retrieval is the first Built-in Research Source.
 _Avoid_: Default retriever, hardcoded search backend

+**Native Research Source**:
+A Built-in Research Source whose retrieval is implemented as backend Python code (a native adapter) rather than a declarative Configurable Research Source Envelope.
+It exists for upstreams that cannot be expressed as a single JSON-over-HTTP request — for example the DuckDuckGo ddgs library, which performs multi-step scraping and HTML parsing.
+A Native Research Source still emits the same normalized result items as every other Research Source, so the Lexical Context Selector and job records do not branch on it; only its execution path differs.
+It carries no Configurable Research Source Envelope and is not user-editable.
+_Avoid_: Custom retriever code, scraper plugin, envelope source, User-Configured Research Source

 **User-Configured Research Source**:
 A Research Source defined by the app user — a remote API endpoint plus the request, authentication, response mapping, pagination, and natural-language description needed for the Anna Research Orchestrator to invoke it.
 The user adds, edits, and removes these without changes to the Researcher Tool Backend or Anna App Shell source.